Guest Blog by Bernat Casanovas

 The role of publishers is also very important.
 The sales of textbooks have been declining for years.
 Teachers have been gradually moving away from them as they are expensive and inflexible.
 They often prefer photocopying the best of each book (which may be illegal, but it’s impossible to control or prosecute).

-Worldwide, it is estimated 7 out of 10 children are studying without using textbooks and this phenomenon is set to only increase.
+Worldwide, it is estimated 7 out of 10 children is studying without using textbooks and this phenomenon is set to only increase.

 This is fact in 2013.
 I ‘m not talking about the future; I’m talking about the past.